 Most people are visual learners.
 That means, before we read words, we will always look at available imagery.
 Images are much easier and quicker to process for our brain.
 That’s why illustrations are brilliant in adding visual narrative to support your words, and so making your content instantly more accessible, engaging and easier to understand.
 Illustrations can be used to illustrate processes, stories, descriptions, guides etc – the possibilities are endless!

 We’ve been working with Suffolk-based body-care brand RuffStuff on their branding and product packaging for a number of years.
 The recipes and formulas of their products are all 100% natural and vegan – key selling points.
 To enhance their brand positioning and core message we’ve created a library of beautiful line illustrations which are reminiscent of vintage horticultural drawings.
-Using these illustrations on product packaging and literature allows their customer to actually ‘see’ the ingredients of each product.
+Using these illustrations on product packaging and literature allows their customers to actually ‘see’ the ingredients of each product.
 It doesn’t just add more transparency, but also helps to build credibility and trust.

 Let’s brand up